 Anne Frank (1929-45) – Young Jewish diarist.
 During her childhood, her family were forced into hiding from the Nazis.
 Living in difficult circumstances and close confinement with many other people, she retained good humour and a positive outlook on life.
 After the war and her tragic death, her father published her diary to worldwide acclaim.

 People who resisted Hitler and the Holocaust

 Dietrich Bonhoeffer (1906 – 1945 ) was a Lutheran Pastor who was an influential critic of Hitler and Nazism, executed in 1945.
 He publically spoke against the Nazi policy of euthanasia and the murder of Jews.
 He was executed in a Nazi concentration camp, shortly before the end of the war.

 Sophie and Hans Scholl (1921/ 1918 -1943) – The Scholls opposed the Nazi ideology of Hitler’s Germany and distributed anti-Nazi propaganda to students in Munich.
 Both were executed for high treason.

-Claus von Stauffenberg (1907 – 1944) An aristocratic German officer, Stauffenberg was a principle member of the resistance to Hitler within the Wermacht.
+Claus von Stauffenberg (1907 – 1944) An aristocratic German officer, Stauffenberg was a principal member of the resistance to Hitler within the Wehrmacht.
 He led the unsuccessful July 1944 bomb plot against Hitler and was shot soon after.